 Research & Scholarship

-- Master of Science in Nursing (Trinity Western University)
+- Masters of Science in Nursing, Trinity Western University, BC, Canada

 Awards & Honors

 - Faculty Excellence in Teaching Award, University of New Brunswick, Canada